Rich Moore: Renewable Enthusiasm

-By James Florence, Diamond Certified Resource Reporter
+By James Florence, Diamond Certified Program Reporter

 Ask Me Anything!

-Q: What are your favorite TV shows?
+Q: What are your favorite sports teams?

-Q: What’s your favorite season?
+Q: What’s your favorite local restaurant?

-Q: What’s your favorite type of food?
+Q: What’s your favorite comic strip?

-Q: Who’s your favorite movie monster?
+Q: What’s your favorite movie?

 A: “The Sting.”